chainapsis/ewallet/documentation/key_share_node.md

 > - SSH (22) and HTTPS (443) are allowed from anywhere for remote access and
 >   reverse proxy
 > - PostgreSQL (5432) is restricted to localhost by default, with optional
->   whitelisted IP access
+>   whitelisted IP access for database management
-> - Key Share Node server port is restricted to localhost only (for reverse
+> - Key Share Node server port is restricted to localhost by default (for local
->   proxy access)
+>   reverse proxy access), with optional external reverse proxy IP access
 > - All other services are blocked by the respective DROP rules

 #### 3. Make firewall rules persistent